draadnu/openstad-oauth2-server/README.md

 A default favicon can now be set through `DEFAULT_FAVICON` in the .env file.
 This default favicon can be overwritten by setting the `styling.favicon` in the `config` column in the `clients` table.

-## Set custom labels for required fields
+## Set custom labels and autocomplete attributes for required fields
-By default the required fields have labels as defined in `config/user.js`.
-These labels can be overwritten in the `clients` table under the `config` column:
+By default the required fields have labels and autocomplete attributes as defined in `config/user.js`.
+These can be overwritten in the `clients` table under the `config` column:

 ```
 "requiredFields": {
     "labels": {
         "firstName": "Naam (alias)"
+    },
+    "autocompletes": {
+        "firstName": "off",
+        "lastName": "name"
     }
 }
 ```